concourse/rfcs/075-k8s-runtime/proposal.md

 # Open Questions

 * How should [worker `tags`](https://concourse-ci.org/concourse-worker.html#worker-configuration) be used?
 Should we pass the tag down to Kubernetes as the node name or not pass it down at all?
-  * Current Thoughts: We should not pass the tag down to Kubernetes.
+  * Option 1: We should not pass the tag down to Kubernetes.
 Tags are used in Concourse to select a set of workers and if we are treating Kubernetes as a worker then it should not operate on the tag(s) like workers currently behave.
+  * Option 2: The purpose of tags is to control where steps are or aren't executed.
+K8s provides a few ways of achieving this, such as `nodeSelector` or more flexibile [Affinity & Anti-Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)
 * Worker lifecycle: With volumes being stored in an image registry volumes are no longer associated with a specific worker.
 Should we change what it means to "Retire" a worker?
 This will be driven out by how we develop the storage solution.
 * Worker lifecycle: Should/could this component be run as a standalone component ?
   * The benefit of doing so would allow it to be managed separately from Concourse web.
 Scaling the web nodes is independent to scaling the worker lifecycle component.